A2P1106

 Integrating GreenGirt CMH systems into a building project is widely recognized as an excellent way to achieve quality continuous insulation while maintaining structural integrity.
-Even more exciting is the remarkable potential of combining multiple GreenGirt CMH continuous insulation and SMARTci building enclosure systems, offering exceptional strategy for maximizing energy efficiency and ensuring robust structural integrity for any building.
+Even more exciting is the remarkable potential of combining multiple GreenGirt CMH™ continuous insulation and SMARTci® building enclosure systems, offering exceptional strategy for maximizing energy efficiency and ensuring robust structural integrity for any building.

-This article provides examples of three projects that have integrated multiple systems from Advanced Architectural Products’ portfolio of continuous insulation and building enclosure systems.
+This article provides examples of three projects that have combined continuous insulation and building enclosure systems from A2P’s versatile portfolio.

 GreenGirt Max CMH & GreenGirt CMH Delta Adjustable